keva-dev/reactif/README.md

 ## Install

-- Via CDN:
+- UNPKG CDN:

-Ractix can also be run directly in the browser with no build tool (via UMD import), just take your idea and turn it into reality in no time!
+Ractix doesn't require any special toolchain, compiler, plugins etc. It's a tiny (~5k) package that gives you everything you need to start building directly in the browser.
+Just take your idea and turn it into reality in no time!

 Just import the CDN JS file to your `index.html`: